 In retirement, that doesn’t happen.
 There is no alarm, there is no guilty pleasure in spending those extra minutes in bed.

 Of course, this tardiness, or lack of desire could be because I find I do my best writing in the dead of night, often not getting to bed before 2 a.m.
-Last night it was a little later because a story I’m working on, one of about 5, came to life with a new idea.
+Last night it was a little later because of a story I’m working on came to life with a new idea.

 But this isn’t always the case.
 This morning I have an excuse to stay in bed, but most others I don’t.

 But lately, I have found something that gives me that same reason I used to have to get up every morning.
 Checking the pandemic numbers, and in particular, the infections and deaths in the US, and whether or not it was wise to reopen.
 And I particularly like watching Mr. Trump, and what he has to say.

 It’s round about the time we usually go away somewhere overseas for a month, but with the pandemic, and no cure in sight, the problem is nowhere in the world is safe anymore, so holidays, except in our own country, are out.

 So from where I’m lying down, there’s no reason to get out of bed, but just let me lie here for a few more minutes and think about that.